simpleidserver/specification-1/specification.md

 ### Task definition

 A Human Task definition contains the definition of the deployed task model.
-The template contains properties, such as the task name and priority and aggregates artifacts, such as escalation templates, custom properties, and people query templates.
+The template contains properties, such as the task name and priority, and aggregates artifacts, such as escalation templates, custom properties, and people query templates.

 ### Task instance